Become a Member

 • SIGN UP HERE to join the PSC in lobbying City Council members on this issue.

 • REACH OUT to municipal employees and retirees to take action.
 HERE is a short, informative leaflet and outreach tool produced by the PSC Safety Net Committee that explains what is happening.
-Two important pieces with a more detailed analysis by Barbara Caress, who teaches health olicy at Baruch and Sarah Lawrence, appeared in CRAINS and URBAN MATTERS.
-(The Crains op/ed is unfortunetely behind a paywall).
+Two important pieces with a more detailed analysis by Barbara Caress, who teaches health policy at Baruch and Sarah Lawrence, appeared in CRAINS and URBAN MATTERS.
+(The Crains op/ed is unfortunately behind a paywall).
 And here is a petition to the Mayor, the NYC Labor Commissioner and the City Council Speaker that makes the case against the administrative code change.

-JULY 2022: ANTHEM/EMPIRE WITHDRAWS ITS MEDICARE ADVANTAGE PLAN.
+JULY 2022.
+ANTHEM/EMPIRE WITHDRAWS ITS MEDICARE ADVANTAGE PLAN.
 On Wednesday, July 14, 2021, the Municipal Labor Committee (MLC) voted to approve a contract with the NYC Office of Labor Relations (OLR) to move city retirees, including CUNY retirees, from traditional Medicare with supplemental city insurance to a privatized Medicare Advantage (MA) plan.
 The PSC was one of five unions to vote against the move to Medicare Advantage and the PSC retirees chapter pushed back against the plan both before and after the July vote.

 NYC set 1/1/22 as the target date for moving retirees to an Anthem/Empire Medicare Advantage Plus plan.
 Municipal retirees were to choose one of two options: